Sollipulli: Composition

 Rocks erupted from Sollipulli range from basalt over basaltic andesite and andesite to dacite.
 Composition has changed over the evolution of the volcano; sometimes one type of rock is found as inclusion in another.
 Minerals contained in the rocks include apatite, clinopyroxene, ilmenite, olivine, orthopyroxene, plagioclase and titanomagnetite.
 Xenoliths are also found, including diorite and granophyre.

 The petrogenesis of the Alpehué rocks has been explained with the penetration of more primitive magma into a dacitic magma chamber, which was then subject to magma mixing.
 The primitive magmas sometimes pass through the flanks of the edifice and form parasitic vents in these cases.
+Magma storage lasts for several tens of thousands of years.
+The Alpehué eruption was produced by a magma body separate from that of other Sollipulli eruptions, and which evolved long before the Alpehué eruption.

 Obsidian was obtained on Sollipulli and exported over large distances; it has been found as far as Argentina's steppes and northern Chile, and is chemically and in appearance different from obsidian obtained on Chaitén volcano.
 One source has been identified at a lava dome on the western side of Sollipulli.
 A route starting south of Melipeuco leads up on the volcano; this route was used for the transport of obsidian in the 1980s.